pet pharmacist

 Collar and chip: Many pets become lost in winter because snow and ice can hide recognizable scents that might normally help your pet find his/her way back home.
 Make sure your pet has a well-fitting collar with up-to-date identification and contact information.
 A microchip is a more permanent means of identification, but it’s critical that you keep the registration up to date.

 Stay home: Hot cars are a known threat to pets, but cold cars also pose significant risk to your pet’s health.
-You’re already familiar with how a car can rapidly cool down in cold weather; it becomes like a refrigerator, and can rapidly chill your pet.
+You’re already familiar with how a car can rapidly cool down in cold weather.
+It becomes like a refrigerator, and can rapidly chill your pet.
 Pets that are young, old, ill, or thin are particularly susceptible to cold environments and should never be left in cold cars.
 Limit car travel to only that which is necessary, and don’t leave your pet unattended in the vehicle.

 Prevent poisoning: Clean up any antifreeze spills quickly, as even small amounts of antifreeze can be deadly.
 Make sure your pets don’t have access to medication bottles, household chemicals, potentially toxic foods such as onions, xylitol (a sugar substitute) and chocolate.